ericelliott/applitude/README.markdown

 Applitude expects at least one varible to be defined: `debug` (Bool) If `debug` is true, anything logged with `app.log()` will be printed to the console (if available).

+For more on application configuration, see ["The Twelve-Factor App"](http://www.12factor.net/config)

 ### Options

 It will also look for a beforeRender array of promises.
 If passed, no modules will render until all beforeRender promises have resolved.